LinkWellNodes/Documentation/docs/services/Development-Services.md

 * We'll host your external adapter for **free** on our highly redundant infrastructure - all you'll pay is the typical per-transaction cost for using our oracle services.
 * We'll develop your basic external adapter for **free** within 1-2 business days.
-* For advanced customization, a development fee of **150 USD / hour** applies (payment in cryptocurrency preferred).
+* For more advanced customization, a development fee of **150 USD / hour** applies (minimum 1 hour, payment in cryptocurrency preferred).

 #### Testnet-only customers

 For our customers looking to use our oracle infrastructure on one of our testnet blockchain(s) only:

-* An external adapter development fee of **150 USD / hour** applies (payment in cryptocurrency preferred).
+* An external adapter development fee of **150 USD / hour** applies (minimum 1 hour, payment in cryptocurrency preferred).
-* Once you have paid us for development, we will host your external adapter on our highly redundant infrastructure for **free**.
+* Customers who have paid our development fee will be able to host their external adapter on our highly redundant infrastructure for **free**.

 :::info
 **Ready to get started?**